MicrosoftDocs/appcenter-docs/docs/push/index.md

 ## Device Registration

 App Center Push can’t just push to any device.
 When a user runs your Push-enabled app for the first time after installation, the App Center Push SDK initializes and automatically registers the device running the application with the appropriate notification services.
-The SDK then provides App Center with the unique key (Install ID) it needs to send notifications to the device.
+The SDK then provides App Center with the unique key (Install ID) it uses to send notifications to the device.

 As you'll see later, you can use the Install ID to send a notification to a specific device.